smford/simple-web-app-101/slide-00/README.md

 - failing fast: it's a fact that not everything succeeds, so it's best to monitor progress and if it isn't working, stop and re-evaluate, and try something new early before things get too far off track
 - having regular meetings to monitor work progression and priority.
 This is like keeping your finger on the pulse
 - check in on the teams health regularly.
 Ask them what they aren't happy about and try to address them quickly, having someone empowered and responsible for addressing problems means the techies can focus on technical stuff, whilst someone else keeps the distractions away
-- rather than trying to complete a taski/problem perfectly on the first attempt, which almost always fails, accept that you might need to come back to a problem a number of times and polish it before you get it right.
+- rather than trying to complete a task/problem perfectly on the first attempt, which almost always fails, accept that you might need to come back to a problem a number of times and polish it before you get it right.
 This is called iterative development, you create a simple application (called minimum viable product), then present it back to the end user, making sure it's what they want, then add a little more, and present back to the user, and repeat over and over

-## Infrastructure as Code

 ## Environments